The Magnetic Ground State of Atacamite Cu$_2$Cl(OH)$_3$: The Crucial Role of Frustrated Zigzag Chains Revealed by Inelastic Neutron Scattering: Results

 Here, $J_1$ is the nearest-neighbor interaction \add{along $a$}, $J_{11b}$ is the next-nearest-neighbor interaction for the Cu\add{(2)} spins sites as defined in Fig. \ref{fig:DFT_Structures}, and $h$ is an effective staggered mean-field term which mimics the coupling to Cu(1) spins that are part of the sawtooth chains.
 The 4-fold periodicity of the staggered field has been constructed from observing the same periodicity in the \add{ordering of the} Cu(2) spin chain itself.
 This model is represented in Fig. \ref{fig:Zigzag_Structures}.

-The parameters of this model have been refined through least-squares fitting of LSWT calculations to the INS data. \add{The} refinement arrives at $J_1$ = 0.90\,meV, $J_{11b}$ = 1.91\,meV, and $h$ = 0.255\,meV, giving a characteristic $J_{11b}$/$J_1$ ratio of 2.12.
-Classical LSWT calculations of the antiferromagnet\add{ic} zigzag chain with ratios above $\sim$\,1 also match exact diagonalization calculations (see Fig. S11 in the supplemental information \cite{supplemental}), suggesting quantum effects are negligible for these calculations.
+The parameters of this model have been refined through \subD{least-squares fitting of LSWT calculations to the INS data}\addD{a particle swarm algorithm comparing LSWT calculations to the INS data to find the global minimum}. \add{The} refinement arrives at $J_1$ = 0.90\,meV, $J_{11b}$ = 1.91\,meV, and $h$ = 0.255\,meV, giving a characteristic $J_{11b}$/$J_1$ ratio of 2.12.
+Classical LSWT calculations of the antiferromagnet\add{ic} zigzag chain with ratios above $\sim$\,1 are qualitatively similar to exact diagonalization calculations (see Fig. S11 in the supplemental information \cite{supplemental}), suggesting quantum effects do not preclude semiclassical calculations from adequately characterizing the excitation spectrum in this system.

 The refined LSWT scattering function calculation is shown in Fig. \ref{fig:aniso_zigzag}.
-The result shows a remarkable qualitative match with experimental data along the H direction, namely the spin-wave amplitudes, the relative intensities of the dispersion, asymmetry in the dispersion intensities, the weakening intensity towards the magnetic zone boundary, the spin-wave frequencies, and, crucially, the spin-wave gap.
-A 1D-cut of the calculated spin-wave spectra further confirms an excellent match with the experimental peak positions and gap size, as shown in Fig. \ref{fig:H_Cut}.
+The result shows a remarkable qualitative match with experimental data along \subD{the H direction}\addD{(H,0,0)}, namely the spin-wave amplitudes, the relative intensities of the dispersion, asymmetry in the dispersion intensities, the weakening intensity towards the magnetic zone boundary, the spin-wave frequencies, and, crucially, the spin-wave gap.
+A \subD{1D-cut}\addD{constant-$Q$ cut} of the calculated spin-wave spectra further confirms an excellent match with the experimental peak positions and gap size, as shown in Fig. \ref{fig:H_Cut}.

 The zigzag-chain model also provides critical insight into atacamite's gapped ground state.
 Theoretical considerations of the unmodified zigzag chain \cite{Lavarelo_2014, Steven_1996} suggest that a $J_{11b}$/$J_1$ ratio of $\sim\,$0.5 would be required to produce a gap within the measured range of our INS data.
 Atacamite's much larger refined ratio of 2.12 would produce a gap in the order of \addC{only} 0.1\,meV \cite{Steven_1996}.
 This, and our observations that $h$ directly and independently controls the gap size, suggest that the gap is instead primarily a result of interchain interactions \add{modeled} by the mean-field term.
 Consequently, interchain frustration, particularly via $J_3$ connecting the transverse chains, must be the dominant mechanism driving the observed gap.
 This is consistent with two observations.
 One -- that the spin configurations of the Cu(1) and Cu(2) sublattices are \add{near-}perpendicular, a sign that the zigzag chain has adopted a compromised non-colinear configuration with respect to $J_3$ to minimize frustration.
 And two -- the Cu(2) spins have four-fold commensurate periodicity.